datalad/datalad.org/content/pages/for/reproducibility.rst

 The next demo shows the complete setup, execution, and replication of a brain imaging analysis on real data — in just five minutes.
 You'll see how easy it is to automatically yield a reproducible outcome.
-You'll also see how DataLad helps to maintain a strict separation of inputs and outputs to clearly identify what needs to be archived alongside a publication.
+It also demonstrates how DataLad helps to maintain a strict separation of inputs and outputs to clearly identify what needs to be archived alongside a publication.

 .. raw:: html